 Charles was addicted to heroin, suffered from depression and killed himself while going through withdrawal.
 Which is awful.
 Terrible.
 Painful.
 But think about the person whose child was productive and successful and had everything going for him and died in a gruesome, painful accident.
 Or was murdered?

 I can’t say how I’d feel in any of those situations.
 But I can empathize with another parent that loss of a child is extraordinarily painful.
-And I can commiserate with someone who lost anyone they loved because grief and I have become well acquainted.
+And I can commiserate with someone who lost anyone they loved to any cause of death because grief and I have become well acquainted.

 Grief is not a contest or a game of oneupmanship.
-It is, however, an opportunity to hug another human being.
+It is, however, an opportunity to hug or connect with another human being.
 I am always up for an excuse for that.